honeycombio/terraform-provider-honeycombio/CONTRIBUTING.md

 It can be handy to run terraform with a local version of the provider during development.

 The best way to do this is with a [Development Override](https://developer.hashicorp.com/terraform/cli/config/config-file#development-overrides-for-provider-developers).
-There is already a `.terraformrc.local` file checked into the root of the repostiory which may be a helpful starting point.
+There is already a `.terraformrc.local` file checked into the root of the repository which may be a helpful starting point.

 ### Enabling log output